Epic Fail: Transport Woes and Your Stress Levels

 The quality of life between India and other countries is stark, says Kaavya Singh, a recent graduate of the University of Sussex, UK.
 “Being a student in Brighton, UK, I have no qualms in saying that the lifestyle in Delhi was much worse than here.
 As an undergraduate student of Delhi University, travelling in the city always meant being paranoid about safety and trying to choose the right mode of transport.
 By the time you reach your desired destination, you are mentally exhausted,” she says.
 “Whereas in the UK and other European countries, owing to efficient public transport systems, one can travel in a much more relaxed manner.”

-For Further Reading: book ‘Why Loiter’ explores how women navigate public spaces very differently from men.
+For Further Reading: A book ‘Why Loiter’ explores how women navigate public spaces very differently from men.
 While men usually walk in a straight line, choosing the shorter or more stimulating route, women walk with almost an altered map of the city in their heads, given the perceptions of threat, whether it’s staring, stalking, heckling or harassment.